 Representational oil painting, specializing in heirloom portraits

-Jane Eckles is a central Illinois artist, painting oil portraits and landscapes.
+Jane Eckles is a central Illinois, representational oil painter, specializing in heirloom portraits.
 Her artistic process began as a child during frequent visits to her Grandmother's house who always encouraged her to draw.
 Back then, great art was on the covers of "The Saturday Evening Post".
 She studied art at Southern Illinois University and graduated with a BFA in Art Education, and The University of Houston earning an MFA in Graphic Arts.
 She worked for many years as a graphic designer and art teacher in Illinois and Texas.

 Now, back home, her primary source of inspiration comes from the people and places in central Illinois, where she lives with her 89 year old Mother who is often unwittingly a model.